1. Definition: What is a Warranty Deed?

-This document will protect both the Grantor and Grantee, especially if the parties are not related.
+This document will protect both the Grantor and Grantee, especially if the parties are unrelated.

-Unlike a Quitclaim Deed, this document does more than simply transfer interest in the real property.
-It is a warranty, or proof of ownership, and is best suited for sale situations as opposed to inheritance or simple transfer of ownership.
+Unlike a Quitclaim Deed, this document does more than transfer interest in the real property.
+It is a warranty or proof of ownership and is best suited for sale situations as opposed to inheritance or simple transfer of ownership.